Configuring IBM Db2 Monitoring

 2. If you selected the Run after save option on this page, the discovery session runs, and the Discovery Logs page displays any relevant log messages.
 If the discovery session locates and adds any devices, the Discovery Logs page includes a link to the Device Investigator page for the discovered device.

-Discovering IBM Db2 Component Devices in the SL1 Classic User Interface
+Discovering IBM Db2 Component Devices in the Skylar One Classic User Interface

 To discover an IBM Db2 database: